aswanijehangeer/aswanijehangeer/README.md

 ### About Me 👩‍💼

-- 👀💻 I’m Jehangeer, a learned R/Shiny Programmer, working indepently as freelancer at Upwork.
+* 👀💻 I’m Jehangeer, a learned R/Shiny Programmer, working indepently as freelancer at Upwork.
+* 🌍  I'm based in Islamabad Pakistan
-- 🎓 I graduated in August 2022 with a bachelor's in Statistics with a CGPA of 2.9.
+* 🎓 I graduated in August 2022 with a bachelor's in Statistics with a CGPA of 2.9.
-- 🌱 I’m currently learning advanced R Shiny, Cloud Computing, and Machine Learning.
+* 🌱 I’m currently learning advanced R Shiny, Cloud Computing, and Machine Learning.
-- 🤔 I’m looking for help with finding job in R and R Shiny industry.
+* 🤔 I’m looking for help with finding job in R and R Shiny industry.
-- 💬 Ask me about statistics, R, Shiny, and Chess.
+* 💬 Ask me about statistics, R, Shiny, and Chess.
-- 😄 Pronouns: He/Him.
+* 😄 Pronouns: He/Him.
-- ⚡ Fun fact: Chess Lover.
+* ⚡ Fun fact: Chess Lover.

 ### Tech Stack